Elasticity Detection: A Building Block for Internet Congestion Control

-We now evaluate the robustness of our elasticity detection method to cross-traffic and \possname RTTs, bottleneck link rate, the share of the bottleneck controlled by \name, bottleneck buffer size, and \possname pulse size.
-Unless specified otherwise, we run \name as a backlogged flow on a 96 Mbit/s bottleneck link with a 50 ms propagation delay and a 100 ms drop-tail buffer (2 BDP).
-We supply \name with the correct link rate for these experiments, allowing us to study the robustness of elasticity detection with respect to the properties mentioned above.
-We consider three categories of synthetic cross-traffic sharing the link with \name: (i) fully inelastic traffic (Poisson); (ii) fully elastic traffic (backlogged NewReno flows); and (iii) an equal mix of inelastic and elastic.
+We evaluate the robustness of \name{} under a variety of network and traffic conditions.
+Unless specified otherwise, we run \name{}CC as a backlogged flow on a 96 Mbit/s bottleneck link with a 50 ms propagation RTT and a 100 ms drop-tail buffer (2 BDP).
+We consider three categories of synthetic cross-traffic sharing the link with \name{}CC: (i) inelastic Poisson-distributed traffic; (ii) fully elastic traffic (backlogged NewReno flows); and (iii) an equal mix of inelastic and elastic traffic.
 The duration of each experiment is 120 seconds.
-The main performance metric is {\em accuracy}: the fraction of time that \name correctly detects the presence of elastic cross-traffic.
+We evaluate {\em accuracy}: the fraction of time \name{} correctly detects the presence of elastic cross-traffic.
+For each experiment, we report the mean accuracy of the detector across 5 runs.